Miiyuukii/CP2077-Improved-External-Radio/README.md

 # Compatibility
 Not compatible with [DrJackieBright's CP77-External-Radio-red4ext](https://github.com/DrJackieBright/CP77-External-Radio-red4ext/) as I'm using her configuration.
+Compatible with [Always My Radio Station](https://www.nexusmods.com/cyberpunk2077/mods/16767) (might have duplicate entry but should be working normally)

 # Big thanks to
 [DrJackieBright](https://github.com/DrJackieBright/CP77-External-Radio-red4ext/)'s CP77-External-Radio-red4ext for being an inspiration for me to create this mod in the first place.